lucleite/jsoniter-example/README.md

 ./run_benchmark.sh
 ```

-The  --force-rebuild flag can be used to force a rebuild of the Docker image.
+The --force-rebuild flag can be used to force a rebuild of the Docker image i.e. the code has changed.

 ```bash
 ./run_benchmark.sh --force-rebuild